laiamanda/laiamanda/README.md

 - 🌱 I’m currently learning React.
 I hope to learn React this year.
 - 💞️ I’m looking to collaborate on some fun projects in the near future.
 - 🏆 My goals, this year, is to land a full-time position, build more websites, and stay healthy.
-- 🥳 What I accomplished so far in 2021: Did my first hackathon, finally learning React, made my cv, started using Git more frequently, and learned Figma.
+- 🥳 What I accomplished so far in 2021: Did my first hackathon, finally learning React, made my cv, and learned Figma.
 - 📫 You can reach me by going to: https://laiamanda.github.io/cv/

 <!---